alfredonuhe/mario-bros-agent-competition/README.md

 <br><br>

-Out of the four developed agents in the assignment QBot is the best performing angent with the following stats:
+Out of the four agents developed for the assignment, QBot is the best performing angent with the following stats:

 Description  | Value
 ------------- | -------------